ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Experiments

-\item \textbf{Norm}: For two representations, we defined a dis-similarity measure as the norm of the difference between the normalized representations.
-The final similarity will be 1 minus the dis-similarity score. \end{itemize}

-See Appendix \ref{appendix:sim_measures} for more details on each method.
+See Appendix \ref{appendix:sim_measures} for more details on the current methods.
 In the main body we report results of the more successful methods: CKA and PWCCA.
 Additional baseline are reported in Appendix \ref{sec:additional_methods}.

 \paragraph{Ablations.} In addition, we report the results of two new similarity measures, which use an encoder to map representations to the space where similarity is measured.
-However, in both methods we train $f_ {\theta}$ to only maximize the similarity between positive pairs:
+However, in both methods we train $e_ {\theta}$ to only maximize the similarity between positive pairs:

 where $\bm{z}_1$ and $\bm{z}_2$ are representations whose similarity we wish to maximize.
 We experiment with two functions for $s$---dot-product and CKA---and accordingly name these similarity measures DeepDot and DeepCKA.
-These methods provide a point of comparison where the similarity measure is trained, but \emph{without negative examples}, to assess whether contrastive learning is crucial to our method's success.

-\paragraph{Encoders details.} In all experiments, the encoder $f_{\theta}$ is a two-layer multi-layered perceptron with hidden layer dimensions of $512$ and $256$, and output dimension of $128$.
+These methods provide a point of comparison where the similarity measure is trained, but \emph{without negative examples}, in order to assess the importance of contrastive learning. \paragraph{Encoders details.} In all experiments, the encoder $e_{\theta}$ is a two-layer multi-layered perceptron with hidden layer dimensions of $512$ and $256$, and output dimension of $128$.
 We trained the encoder for 50 epochs for the layer prediction and 30 epochs for the multilingual and image--caption benchmarks.
 We used the Adam optimizer \citep{kingma2014adam} with a learning rate of $0.001$ and a batch size of $1024$ representations.
 We used $\tau = 0.07$ for \method{} training.